Overview of Banks in Singapore

-- Local Banks: There are only 6 local banks in Singapore.
+- Local Banks: There are only 6 local banks.
 The top 3 local banks are Development Bank of Singapore, Overseas Chinese Banking Corporation, and United Overseas Bank.

-- Foreign Banks: There are around 150+ foreign banks in Singapore.
-And they can be sub-divided into different categories –
+- Foreign Banks: There are around 150+ foreign banks.
+And they can be sub-divided into different categories.

-- Full banks: There are around 27 full banks in Singapore.
+- Full banks: There are around 27 full banks.
 ABN Amro, BNP Paribas, HSBC are most significant among these.